Saint Paul's Rectory

 Saint Paul's Rectory is a historic church rectory at 130 Aspinwall Avenue in Brookline, Massachusetts.
 The 2 1/2-story Jacobethan stone house was built in 1886 to a design by Peabody and Stearns.
 It was designed to complement the Gothic Revival style of Saint Paul's Episcopal Church, for whose rector it was built.
+Construction funds were given in memory of Henry Savage Chase by his children.
 The exterior is finished in Brighton puddingstone and Nova Scotia freestone; its gable ends have elbows on the parapet walls, and the upper-level windows have diamond panes.

 The house was listed on the National Register of Historic Places in 1985.